 In 2005, Advisory Board Centre Founder and CEO, Louise Broekman, established an Advisory Board to support the growth and international expansion of her own business.
 Following a successful exit, she wanted to share the positive impact well-run Advisory Boards can have with other business owners and leaders.

-This informal sector was highly fragmented, fraught with unethical behaviour and mis-aligned expectations.
-Without clear principles to bind the global sector together, many practitioners were making it up as they went.
+The informal advisory sector was highly fragmented, fraught with unethical behaviour and misaligned expectations.
+Without clear principles to bind the global sector together, many practitioners and organisations were forced to created ad-hoc Advisory Boards.
 Even when the intentions were well-placed the outcomes were often compromised due to the lack of structure and focus.
 Organisations and high-quality Advisory Board members deserve better.

 In 2017, the Advisory Board Centre was founded as an independent, global professional body to provide a strong foundation, best-practice frameworks and professional excellence to support the rapidly growing advisory sector.
 The Certified Chair Executive Program™ has been thoughtfully designed according to research and evidence-based methodologies.
 We now provide the world’s first executive education program and formal credentials developed specifically for the advisory sector.